ssfsx17/sky-islands/readable.md

 ### Island Government

-The best island governments have traits such as: - Inclusion of the Island's voice as being equal to or greater than the voices of those who live on it. - Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other. - Caring for those who are unable to work, ensuring they have
+The best island governments have traits such as: - Inclusion of the Island’s voice as being equal to or greater than the voices of those who live on it. - Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other. - Caring for those who are unable to work, ensuring they have